MatchaBear/antoinelle-vite/README.md

-# This is originally "no-js-build" branch from antoinelle-website repo for antoinelle.co website

-This is an attempt to re-build an initially React-based webpage into an ordinary html and css-based only page.

-Apparently I include tailwind in it in another attempt to use utility class css.
 # antoinelle-vite

+Welcome to this repo.
+This is an attempt to integrate tailwind css into reactjs+vite